Nick Ball (boxer)

 Nick Ball (born 28 February 1997) is a British professional boxer.
-He has held the World Boxing Association (WBA) featherweight title since 2024.
+He held the World Boxing Association (WBA) featherweight title from 2024 to 2026.

 Professional career

 Ball vs. Vargas

 Ball turned professional in 2017 and compiled a 19–0 record before facing WBC featherweight champion Rey Vargas on 8 March 2024.
 The fight ended as a split draw with Vargas retaining his title.

+WBA Featherweight Champion

 Ball vs. Ford

 Ball challenged Raymond Ford for the WBA featherweight title on 1 June 2024 in Riyadh, Saudi Arabia.
 Ball defeated Ford by split decision (113–115, 115–113, 115–113) and won the title.

 Ball vs. Rios

 Ball made the first defence of his world title against Ronny Rios at the M&S Bank Arena in Liverpool on 5 October 2024.
 He won the fight in the 10th round, after Rios' corner threw in the towel.

 Ball vs. Doheny

-On 12 December 2024, it was announced that Ball would make the second defense of his title against TJ Doheny at M&S Bank Arena in Liverpool on 15 March 2025.
+On 12 December 2024, it was announced that Ball would make the second defence of his title against TJ Doheny at M&S Bank Arena in Liverpool on 15 March 2025.
 Ball won the fight by stoppage when Doheny's corner stopped the fight at the end of the 10th round.